-All pupils will be assumed to be in the sunshine.
+All pupils will be assumed to be in the sunshine and will start every day on the sunshine.
 During this time, pupils may need the following steps to ensure their behaviour remains good learning behaviour.

 - Non verbal techniques eg. Gesture, facial expression.
 Using these means other children will not be distracted - Reprimand - Warning of consequences and the giving of choice